markmarijnissen/cordova-app-loader/README.md

 ==========
 > Remote update your Cordova App

+First, you build and deploy an app:

 1. Write a manifest.json to describe which files your app uses.
 2. Build and deploy your Cordova App.

+Then, you update it:

-3. Update your app.
-Upload the new manifest.json together with the files to a server.
+1. Upload the new manifest.json (+ files) to a server.
-4. `CordovaAppLoader` will check this manifest.json, download new files, and relaunch!
+2. Let CordovaAppLoader check manifest.json, download files and update your app!

 Based on [cordova-promise-fs](https://github.com/markmarijnissen/cordova-promise-fs) and [cordova-file-cache](https://github.com/markmarijnissen/cordova-file-cache).